Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

 When you make a change in your Google My Business account, they’re live and online within minutes.
 You won’t wait hours for updates to appear.

-Google Maps listings allow your customers to review your business, which improves your Google Maps ranking, provides you with valuable feedback about your business, and helps bring new customers, clients, or patients in the door.
+Google Maps listings allow your patients to review your services, which improves your Google Maps ranking, provides you with valuable feedback, and helps bring new patients through the door.

 You’ll have access to a dashboard where you can see statistics on views, actions on posts, new followers, and more.

 Ready?
 Set?
-Let’s add your business to Google Maps
+Let’s add your dental practice to Google Maps

-Now you know why your business will benefit from being on Google Maps, but how do you actually do it?
+Now you know why your practice will benefit from being on Google Maps, but how do you actually do it?

 I’ve broken down the process into 6 steps:

-- Add your business and add a service area.
+- Add your practice and add a service area

 Let’s get started.